Killed U.S. Troops, Names & Dates

 PLEASE VIEW THIS PAGE WITH RESPECT & HONOR FOR THE C.A.
 WAR FALLEN

-The Defense Casualty Analysis System (DCAS) is the official U.S. National archives of recorded military deaths.
+The Defense Casualty Analysis System (DCAS), part of the National Archives, is the official U.S. record of military deaths.
 DCAS reports that 46 American military members died in Honduras between January 1, 1981 and February 1, 1992 (the dates of the overall Central America War).
 Research by USContraWar establishes that at least 70 U.S. military members were killed during the Central America War in Honduras or who were based in Honduras.
-Twenty-two American military members are listed by DCAS as being killed in El Salvador during the war.
-Of these twenty-two, at least twelve were actually based in Honduras operating under combat and combat support missions in El Salvador.
+Eight are missing from the DCAS database from the January 22, 1985 plane crash.
+Others were discovered and added to the list below.
+Twenty-two American military members are listed in DCAS as being killed in El Salvador during the war.
+Of these twenty-two, as many as twelve were actually based in Honduras operating under combat or combat support missions in El Salvador.
 In 1996, President Clinton designated El Salvador (1981-1992) a combat area issuing some 5,000 combat medals to those troops.
 Honduras is currently not recognized as a combat or combat support operation or even an official military operation.
 The Pentagon and U.S. Army maintain that Honduras was safe for ‘training and war games’ and was a noncombat area.
 U.S. military members who were deployed to Honduras during the war period do not have these deployments listed in their official military records.

 ON GUARD magazine June 1987 cover 1